AndrewLitteken/neutral-atom-compilation/README.md

 ## Introduction
 This is the compiler from the paper _Exploiting Long-Distance Intractions and Tolerating Atom Loss in Neutral Atom Architectures_ from ISCA 2021: [arxiv]().

+It is also the compiler from the paper _Exploiting Long-Distance Intractions and Tolerating Atom Loss in Neutral Atom Architectures_ from QCE 2022: [arxiv]().

 ## Installation
 This can be installed using `pip install .` from the main directory.